Tides & Currents Products

 Each year, CO-OPS measures currents at many coastal locations in order to provide accurate tidal current predictions for the maritime community.
 These data sets typically range from one to three months in length and at most locations, data are available throughout the water column.
 This page contains the raw current measurements taken during these surveys, which date back to 1997.

-A calculation of what the current direction and speed will be based on harmonic constituents (see below).
-CO-OPS offers high/low and velocity data for all stations in NOAA's published current tables.
+A calculation of what the current direction and speed will be based on harmonic constituents (see above).
+CO-OPS offers predicted time and speed of maximum flood/ebb and timing of slack water (no current) for all stations in NOAA's published current tables.

 Many stations are equipped with meteorological sensors to collect meteorological observations in conjunction with water level data.
 The following observations may be retrieved from this website: wind speed and directions, air temperature, water temperature, barometric pressure, relative humidity, and visibility.
 Not every station has the full suite of sensors installed.